inomuh/eva_mars/README.md

         $ sudo apt install ros-noetic-ros-controllers

-- In order for the robot's differential drive plugin to work, "hector_gazebo" package must be downloaded to your workspace.
+- In order for the robot's differential drive plugin to work, "hector_gazebo" package must be moved from eva_mars folder to workspace folder.

-        $ cd ~/catkin_ws/src
+        $ cd catkin_ws/src/eva_mars
-        $ git clone https://github.com/tu-darmstadt-ros-pkg/hector_gazebo -b melodic-devel
+        $ mv hector_gazebo ~/catkin_ws/src

 NOTE: If the "catkin_make" operation fails after installing hector_gazebo, the problem can be solved by deleting the faulty hector_gazebo plugin parts from CMakeList.
 This will fix the noetic incompatibility.